 SOC 2 applies to businesses operating in North America or doing business in North America, largely within the US.

-ISO 27001 is an international standard, usually required by businesses in the European Union and UK.
+ISO 27001 is an international standard, usually required by businesses in the European Union and the UK.

 Report vs. Certification